 Teras

-Inside a preserved two-story house in the up-and-coming Neos Kosmos area, the courtyard is the instinctive choice once the weather warms, with tables tucked under lush planting and the building’s walls muffling the street outside.
-It opens early for coffee and breakfast, then slides unhurriedly through the day into cocktails and a compact food menu, so the same leafy table can see you from laptop to last round.
+Inside a renovated two-story mansion in the up-and-coming Neos Kosmos area, this courtyard is an instinctive choice once the weather warms, with tables tucked under lush greenery and the building’s walls muffling the street sounds outside.
+It opens early for coffee and breakfast, then slides unhurriedly through the day into cocktails and a compact food menu, so the same table can see you from laptop to last round.

 Theodoritou Vresthenis 45, Neos Kosmos